This document serves as an overview of Goodtill’s data security – more detailed documentation is available on request.

 Goodtill provides several applications and services for Point of Sale.
 See the diagram below for an overview of the system architecture:

 Cloud and data security

-Goodtill has obtained PCI DSS Level 1 compliance valid from April 26th 2020 to April 26th 2021.
+Goodtill has obtained PCI DSS SAQ-D compliance valid from July 2019 to July 2022.
 This certification required an assessment of the cloud infrastructure and apps listed in the architecture diagram above.

 Goodtill’s backend system is hosted in the cloud within Amazon’s secure datacentres in Northern Ireland (eu-west-1 region).

 The AWS shared security model states that Amazon is responsible for the availability and physical security of the services they provide (compute, databases, networking etc) and the customer (Goodtill) is responsible for ensuring that these services are used in a secure manner (eg the code running on the services and configuration of the services is secure).

 Goodtill’s applications communicate with the central database via an HTTPS API.
 Data is always encrypted when transported over WAN (eg between POS app clients and our servers) using TLS1.2 over HTTPS (as required by PCI).
 Data in the database itself is not encrypted at rest.

 The POS app includes support for syncing data between other POS devices on the LAN.
 This communication is not encrypted however the data does not include personal information (only customer IDs, sale items etc) and this feature can be disabled.